Meet the ArtsBridge team. You’ll be glad you did.

 Please note: not all faculty are currently teaching at ArtsBridge programs.

-Jason Aquila, Music Director & Lecturer, Baldwin Wallace University
+Jason Aquila, Baldwin Wallace University

 Pianist and Vocal Coach Jason Aquila is the Music Director for the Voice Performance program at the Baldwin Wallace Conservatory.
 He recently prepared the BW production of Dido and Aeneas, which he also led from the harpsichord.
 Jason has served as coach and assistant music director for many recent productions at Baldwin Wallace, including La Boheme, Hansel and Gretel, La Finta Giardiniera, The Tragedy of Carmen, Dialogues of the Carmelites.
 Il Matrimonio Segreto, and The Rake’s Progress.
 He has performed with acclaimed artists including soprano Jennifer Rowley, mezzo-soprano Mary Ann Hart, flutist Donald Peck, American Horn Competition winner Andrew Pelletier, violinist Xiang Gao, and various members of the Cleveland Orchestra.
 Jason has served as an official collaborative pianist for the International Horn Symposium, and for the Music Teachers National Association Convention.
 Jason received a Bachelor of Music degree in Piano Performance from Florida Southern College, and a Master of Music degree in Accompanying and Chamber Music from the Cleveland Institute of Music.
 Before joining Baldwin Wallace, Jason served as the Coordinator of Accompanying at Western Illinois University for 10 years.Enter answer here

-Heather Benton, Head of BFA Acting, Montclair State University
+Heather Benton, Montclair State University

 Heather Benton is an actor/ director that specializes in integrated approaches to actor training and physical theatre.
 She has created and/or performed original and devised work in New York City: Performateria: Immersive Theatre Festival(Blessed Unrest), undergroundzero festival (Chasing Immortality: A Performance LectureAutomotiveHalf Awake and Falling Through the Sky), East River Commedia (Serenade and Philosopher Fox, The Magnificent Cuckold), Theatre Trouve (Living with Betty).Regionally: Montana Repertory Theatre, Missoula, MT (Dark Matter: Underking 1 and the Code of Light).
 University/ Conservatory Theatre: The American Academy of Dramatic Arts, New York, NY (Paradise Ridge: a Lopahkin Development, House on Fireand Dark Matter) Kenyon College (Blood: of Brothers and Sisters) and Montclair State University (Sentience, Sex, Love and Information, Penance: Ghost of Don Juan).
 Acting Credits:National Tours: Montana Repertory Theatre (Cat on a Hot Tin Roof, Trip to Bountiful).
 Regional Theatre: American Repertory Theatre (Highway Ulysses dir.
 Robert Woodruff and Children of Herakles dir.
 Peter Sellars), A Contemporary Theatre, North Carolina Shakespeare Festival, Sierra Repertory Theatre, Village Theatre, Luna Stage, Children’s Theatre Company etc...
 Benton is the Program Coordinator for the B.F.A.
 Acting Program in the Department of Theatre and Dance at MSU.
 Previously, she was a member of the core faculty and the Head of Movement at theAmerican Academy of Dramatic Arts in New York, NY.
 She is a member of Actor’s Equity Association and the Devising Chair for Region 2 of the Kennedy Center American College Theatre Festival.
 Benton received her MFA in Acting from American Repertory Theatre/ Moscow Art Theatre at Harvard University.